vlakyi/whale-scanner/README.md

 # Getting started with Scour

 After `git clone` to start development:

 ### `Recommended Node.js version: 16.13`

 ```
 npm install eslint prettier -g
 npm install
 git checkout -b "branch_name"
 npm start
 ```

+## Less integration

+Project is integrated with less compiler.
+When styling a component u should always use BEM notation, save files as `_camelCase.less` and import it in `index.less`.
+Changes that happens in underscored files won't refresh the project, to refresh it, save `index.less` (it will recompile all of the imports).
+The output will be one minified css file.
+This ensures that all of the styles will be always imported.

 ## Available Scripts